Cohort#

 Parameters:

-• obs_level (Literal["icu_stay", "hospital_stay", "procedure"]) – Observation level (default: “icu_stay”).
+• obs_level (Literal["patient", "hospital_stay", "icu_stay", "procedure"]) –

 • sources (dict[str, dict]) –

-• reprodicu: Accepted keys: path, exclude_datasets
+• reprodicu: path, exclude_datasets, include_datasets

 Note: reprodicu does not yet implement variable extraction, only cohort data.